fjmcde/knight-s-Tour-CPP/README.md

 found it to be much more interesting.
 The algorithm is written to abstract away all of the implementation, leaving a very simple sub-30 line main file.
 I decided to write a solver which is dynamically sized at runtime, so I could write one algorithm and test it with various sizes.
 This meant array-based solutions were not possible as they are statically sized at compile-time.
-I decided it would be interesting to represent a two-dimensional board using a standrd 1-D vector and perform algorithmic bound-checking for each attempted movement of the knight.
+I decided it would be interesting to represent a two-dimensional board using a standard 1-D vector and perform algorithmic bound-checking for each attempted movement of the knight.

-In this initial commit, the algorithm results in a stack overflow because the recursion is implemented poorly.
-Because it's a brute-force algorithm, the call stack gets out of hand rather quickly.
-This will be fixed in a later push,